 A wonderful family activity that will surely create incredible memories for everyone is a cooking class at the nearby family estate in the Konavle region.
 Konavle is known for its hospitality, and the family you’ll meet are exemplars, who will show you around their farm, and plan a menu with you, based on your interests, and the ingredients in season.
 You’ll pick ingredients and meet the farm’s animals (with the opportunity to milk some, too!)
 The menu generally includes an aperitif, homemade grappa, appetizers, entrees based on veal, pork, or mutton, seasonal fruits and salad, coffee, wine, and crepes with homemade marmalade.
 As the food you’ve prepared cooks, you’ll enjoy a wine tasting, and hear family stories going back 500 years.
 Naturally, one of the highlights of this cooking class is trying the delicious dishes you’ve made yourself, along with your local hosts.

 This is just a small sampling of what a trip to Croatia can look like.
-I have designed this customized itinerary with the help of my Croatian travel experts at JayWay Travel.
+I have designed this customized itinerary with my Croatian travel experts.
 It is jam-packed with ideas and suggestions that are family-friendly and perfect for spring break or summer vacation.
 Whether you prefer hotels or apartments, fast-paced or slow, it all can be customized to your liking.